 Divorce or legal settlements: courts and attorneys require independent, defensible valuations for equitable property division.

-Resale or auction preparation: sellers need valuation context to set reserve prices or evaluate auction-house estimates.
+Resale or auction preparation: sellers may need valuation context to set reserves or evaluate auction-house estimates.

 Provenance and collection management: serious collectors use periodic appraisals to track portfolio value and update documentation.